jkomoros/boardgame/server/README.md

 1) Create your own server/api/config.SECRET.json
 2) Run step 15 in the "starting a new game from scrathc section above"

+## configuring the server

+This is technically about the api server, but here just to have it in one place.

+You configure the api server with a file called config.SECRET.json, which should be in the directory you start the server from.
+If you follow the instructions above, it will be impossible to accidentally commmit that secret config file to source control.

+There are two configs: "dev" and "prod".
+Both have the same possible fields to set.
+The server picks which one to use at start up based on the GIN_MODE environment variable.

+### AllowedOrigins

+AllowedOrigins*is a comma-delimited list of origins to use in CORS that should be allowed to access your endpoint.

+### DefaultPort

+DefaultPort is the port (e.g. "8080") to use when no port is specified in environment variables.

+### FirebaseProjectId

+FirebaseProjectId is the ID of your firebase project.
+It is necessary for user authentication.
+Note that you'll also likely need to update it in index.html

+### DisableAdminChecking

+This option *should only be enabled in dev*.
+When set to true, it disables all admin checking.
+That means that any user can enable admin mode clientside and then operate as an admin (e.g. make whatever moves they want on a game, view the state from the perspective of any user, etc).

+### AdminUserIds

+When adminmode chcecking is enabled (which is the default, see above), only users whose userId is in this list will be allowed to enable admin mode.
+You can find the userIds in the Firebase user console.

+### StorageConfig

+StorageConfig is how you configure the parameter to be passed to Storage.Connect().
+Different storage backends have different expectations, and many are fine with just "".
+When the server is started up, it will fetch the connection string from this map that matches the Name of the storage engine in use.

 ## Installing dependencies